-LifeShield's cellular-based alarm system offers peace of mind, but they remain behind the competition in terms of home automation and providing some key products, such as outdoor cameras.
-Learn More
+Lifeshield's cellular-based alarm system offers peace of mind at a price that just about anyone can afford, but they remain behind the competition in terms of home automation technology and providing some key products, such as pan-and-tilt cameras.

 Having cellular technology in a home security system is an important component that ensures your system is always up and running.
 You don't have to pay for a separate cellular line because most companies tap into the existing lines from carriers.
 Having a cellular-based system is a huge upgrade because a burglar can cut a wire or disable a wireless alarm, but a cellular system will continue to stay active.

 Affordable basic package:

 LifeShield’s Security Basics plan is among the most affordable home security systems out there.
 This system comes with a base, wireless console, security touchpad, and two window and door sensors.
 It’s not going to be enough for a large home, but it’s perfect for the smaller home or apartment that needs a simple solution that isn’t going to break the bank.
 You have the option to customize and add additional sensors to your system once you’ve purchased it, so you’re able to get the complete protection you need for your home and lifestyle.

 If you don't want to wait around for a technician, LifeShield's DIY setup is simple.
 It requires no tools and LifeShield claims the entire setup can take less than an hour.
 All you have to do is decide where to place the sensors and security devices and you will have control over your entire home security system.
 LifeShield even includes a video to show you the simplicity of the setup process.